 The Connecticut Association for Infant Mental Health, Inc. was formed by a workgroup out of the Child Health and Development Institute Early Childhood Task Force.
 The inaugural workshop and membership meeting was held in the spring of 2004.
 CT-AIMH received its 501c3 designation in 2009.
-Members include professionals at all levels and caregivers including families.
+Members include professionals from various disciplines, students and caregivers including parents/families.